-The exemption is not concerned with trust acquisitions or trust surrenders of mortgage-backed securities or other securitisation schemes.
+The exemption does not apply to trust acquisitions or trust surrenders of mortgage-backed securities or other securitisation schemes.

-As a registered self assessor, if you determine this exemption will apply to a transaction, you must assess it in OSRconnect.
+As a registered self assessor, if you determine this exemption will apply to a transaction, you must assess it in OSR Online.

 Assessing a security trust acquisition or surrender exemption